wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 - The key index is not sorted.
 Without sorting, you can only do equality tests.
 Other comparisons are not possible.
 To obtain a sorted index on your primary keys, create a functional index on the attribute used as the primary key.
 - The query service is not automatically aware of the relationship between the region values and keys.
 For this, you must create the key index.

-**Note:** Using a key-index with an explicit type=‘range’ in the cache.xml will lead to an exception.
+**注意:** Using a key-index with an explicit type=‘range’ in the cache.xml will lead to an exception.
 Key indexes will not be used in 'range’ queries.

 **Examples of Creating a Key Index**